-When using IG for your business, you want to be intentional.
+When using IG for your family business, you want to be intentional.
 You need a strategy.
 A common mistake small businesses make with social media is that they never make a conscious plan for content.
 They just put online what pops into their mind and hope for the best.

 Create a regular content schedule